 Lilla is a historian of ideas, but his arguments about identity as a historical concept are inaccurate.
-One of his critiques of identity studies is that, when applied in university curricula, such study often involves “historical anachronisms.”
-As an example, he claims that people sometimes retroactively apply contemporary categories of identity to historical figures such as the founding fathers.
+One of Lilla’s main critiques of identity studies is that, when applied in university curricula, such study often involves “historical anachronisms.”
+As an example, he points to how people retroactively apply contemporary categories of identity to historical figures such as the founding fathers.
 Setting aside the fact that non-linear views of time are widely engaged across the sciences and humanities, in any case, the application of contemporary identity studies to historical figures is not anachronistic.
-In historical analysis, the methods of identity studies do not add or invent identity where it was historically absent, but reveal identities that were always present but universalized to the point of invisibility in historical record.
+In historical analysis, the methods of identity studies do not add or invent identity where it was historically absent; they reveal identities that were always present but universalized to the point of invisibility in historical record.

 Further still, Lilla states that “the first identity movement in American politics was the Ku Klux Klan,” which is debatable if not entirely incorrect.
 Such a claim overlooks the organizing activities of identity-based groups prior to and simultaneous with the birth of the Ku Klux Klan, groups that organized along many different lines of identity such as blackness, womanhood, and sexual desire.
 In any case, Lilla’s observation that a reprehensible organization such as the Ku Klux Klan centers itself around identity does not justify an end to identity-based politics.
 If anything, it highlights a need for richer understanding of identity’s operation in white supremacist movements.
 It is possible to analyze identity without blindly celebrating it.

-Finally, when Lilla does recognize the value of identity knowledges, he does so through glib normalization of difference that takes for granted normative standards of family and culture.
+Finally, when Lilla does recognize the value of identity knowledges, he does so through normalization of difference that takes for granted heteronormative standards of normality.
 In an attempt to acknowledge some “good effects” of identity politics, Lilla writes, “Hollywood’s efforts to normalize homosexuality in our popular culture helped to normalize it in American families and public life.”
-This celebration of normativity suggests that queer identities are worthy of inclusion in liberal democracy — and in the protection it claims to offer subjects — only insofar as they adhere to inherited ideas about how bodies should be.
+This celebration of normativity suggests that queer identities are worthy of inclusion in liberal democracy — and in the protection and security it claims to offer subjects — only insofar as they adhere to dominant expectations of them.
 This demand for assimilation of marginalized citizens has resulted in a society in which 41 percent of trans adults have attempted suicide, as scholar of trans and intersex studies Hilary Malatino has shown.
 As they argue, “If we are to promise queer youth that it gets better, we must acknowledge the horror of the present moment — for queer youth as well as queer adults — and get to the radical and difficult work of imagining and constructing viable, non-homonormative alternatives.”

-In his essay, Lilla not only denies the need for such difficult work; he actively holds it in contempt.
-He callously asserts, “America is sick and tired of hearing about liberals’ damn bathrooms.”
-This remark should be considered hate speech, an unabashed dismissal of the experiences of trans people that functions to minimize, if not altogether silence, non-normative voices.
+In his essay, Lilla not only denies the need for such difficult work; he actively holds such work in contempt.
+He writes, “America is sick and tired of hearing about liberals’ damn bathrooms.”
+This callous remark should be considered hate speech, a dismissal of the experiences of trans people that functions to minimize, if not altogether silence, non-normative voices.
 All this is written in the name of the “real foundations of modern American liberalism,” a past that in the end remains elusive, a thing of myth.

 Identity studies, like any field of knowledge, warrants critique.
 Reflection on the value of identity studies is in fact central to the field; it might be said that identity studies is the most self-reflexive of all academic disciplines, its practitioners more willing than those in any other area to examine the limitations of their own analyses.
 Sadly, Lilla appears to be disinterested in any such conversation.

-As one clear example, Robyn Wiegman’s text Object Lessons, an extensive review of identity studies (“identity knowledges”), offers a cogent account of the premises, goals, and tactics of the study of identity toward political ends.
+Most recently and most overtly, Robyn Wiegman’s text Object Lessons, an extensive review of identity studies, which she also calls “identity knowledges,” offers a cogent account of the premises, goals, and tactics of the study of identity toward political ends.
 In her introduction, she writes: “I explore a range of identity knowledges—Women’s Studies, Ethnic Studies, Queer Studies, Whiteness Studies, and American Studies—in order to consider what they have wanted from the objects of study they assemble in their self-defining critical obligation to social justice.”
 What follows is a wide-ranging dismantling of ideas such as diversity, difference, multiculturalism, intersectionality, and even justice as they relate to politics in the United States.
-What are the limits of the category of “woman” and its contents?
-How do ideas about identity in the United States fit into international conversations?
-These are two of many questions she asks, questions Lilla would probably find important.

-Despite Lilla’s ignorance about this and related work, he nonetheless appropriates tools of identity studies toward his own ends.
+Despite Lilla’s ignorance about such work, and in general about identity studies as an academic field, he nonetheless appropriates tools of identity studies toward his own ends.
 It is without irony that he calls for further attention to a “much maligned, and previously ignored, figure,” that of the angry white male.
-With respect to this supposedly poor, neglected character, Lilla argues that a “post-identity liberal press would begin educating itself about parts of the country that have been ignored, and about what matters there, especially religion.”
-He thus tacitly mimics the methods of intellectuals such as scholar of Chicana history Emma Pérez, whose book The Decolonial Imaginary: Writing Chicanas into History is one of many incisive interrogations of the politics of historical erasure and the exclusion of marginalized groups from official archives.
+He argues that, with respect to this supposedly poor, neglected character, “A post-identity liberal press would begin educating itself about parts of the country that have been ignored, and about what matters there, especially religion.”
+He thus tacitly mimics the methods of intellectuals such as scholar of Chicana history Emma Pérez, whose book The Decolonial Imaginary: Writing Chicanas into History offers one incisive interrogation of the politics of historical erasure and the exclusion of marginalized groups from official archives.
 He borrows from her methods, even as he condemns and trivializes their existence.

-Lilla’s own call for further understanding of white male religious attachments and other “ignored” categories of identity demonstrates his recognition of stratified difference within the United States, going so far as to call for corrections to resultant erasures along identity lines — even as he condemns “celebrations” of difference, and even as he half-heartedly tries to himself celebrate the fantasy of a unified “we,” a word meant to encompass “everyone in the world.”
+Lilla’s own call for further understanding of white male religious attachments and other “ignored” categories of identity is but one of many examples by which Lilla recognizes stratified difference within the United States, going so far as to call for corrections to resultant erasures along identity lines — even as he condemns “celebrations” of difference, and even as he half-heartedly tries to himself celebrate the fantasy of a unified “we,” a word meant to encompass “everyone in the world.”

-Identity knowledges are “not immune” to critique, says Wiegman, and she proceeds to conclude that the knowledge identity offers us is ultimately no match for what we want from it.
+Central to Wiegman’s discussion is the assertion that identity knowledges are “not immune” to critique, and she proceeds to conclude that the knowledge identity offers us is ultimately “no match” for what we want from it.
 While Wiegman shares many of Lilla’s skepticisms, her work is sincere and transformative, encouraging ever more precision in “excavating inadequacy and error” in diversity work.

-As ideologies of white/male supremacy, and fantasies of white/male oppression, emerge stronger than ever before, strengthened by the election and ensuing appointments of white/male supremacists to executive positions, our resistance to the fallacies pervading Lilla’s essay is urgent.
-He suggests that activists working in areas such as sexuality and religion should “work quietly,” meanwhile loudly threatening that those “who play the identity game should be prepared to lose it” — even as he himself plays the game and, in the eyes of many of his supporters, wins it.
-This patently nonsensical worldview is one wealthy, white men have always advanced, smugly and with great satisfaction.
+As ideologies of male supremacy, and fantasies of male oppression, emerge stronger than ever before, strengthened by the election and ensuing appointments of male supremacists to executive positions, our resistance to the fallacies pervading Lilla’s essay is urgent.
+He suggests that activists working in areas such as sexuality and religion should “work quietly,” meanwhile loudly threatening that those “who play the identity game should be prepared to lose it,” even as he himself plays the game and, in the eyes of many of his supporters, wins it.
+This patently nonsensical worldview is one wealthy, white men have long advanced, smugly and with great satisfaction.